 Fringe Mullet

-The Fringe Mullet modernizes the classic mullet with a choppy fringe, adding a fresh, edgy look to the timeless cut.
-The fringe, textured and falling casually over the forehead, introduces an element of grunge that plays well with the intrinsic nonchalance of the mullet.
+The fringe mullet modernizes the classic mullet with a choppy fringe, adding a fresh, edgy look to the timeless cut.
+The fringe, textured and falling casually over the forehead, introduces an element of grunge that plays well with the mullet’s intrinsic nonchalance.

 The hair at the back retains the signature length, but the unstructured bangs give this style a contemporary twist.
-Styling this variation of the mullet might involve a light application of hair wax or pomade to enhance the texture of the fringe.
+Styling this straight hair mullet might involve a light application of hair wax or pomade to enhance the texture of the fringe.
 In contrast, the remaining hair is more natural to emphasize its movement and volume.

 High Volume Mullet